rb-builder/rishabh.github.io/_posts/database-internals/2025-02-21-apache-iceberg-internals-part-1.md

 WHERE name = 'Steve';
 ```

 Note: For simplification I have not represented metadata file but only new snapshots created for every write.

 ![ Iceberg MOR Example ](/assets/apache%20iceberg/ApacheIceberg-Iceberg%20table%20Write%20MOR.drawio.png)

-### Up Next
+### Upcoming Blogs will talk about
 - How Apache Iceberg does compaction ?
-- How Apache Iceberg handle data conflicts ?
+- How Apache Iceberg handle data conflicts ( essential for consistency ) ?
+- How Apache Iceberg improves performance?

 ## References